RocketChat/docs-old/guides/user-guides/security-bundle/README.md

 # Security Bundle

 The Security Bundle offers clients a way out of the unsafe closed-source communication world.
-Security teams won’t worry about risky apps carrying their companies’ valuable information away anymore.
+Security teams wonÃÂ¢ÃÂÃÂt worry about risky apps carrying their companiesÃÂ¢ÃÂÃÂ valuable information away anymore.

 The Rocket.Chat's Security Bundle is composed of the following tools: